 Also, be careful not to tie the twine too close to the top knot in the nylon or over the top knot.
 This will also cause you trouble once your pumpkins are dry and you are ready to cut off the nylon and twine.

 Finally, take caution when cutting off the twine and nylon once the pumpkins are dry (after 24-48 hours).
 I started at the bottom.
 I cut the twine off first and removed it.
 Then, I cut the knot in the nylon off and slowly peeled it upward.

 If you notice a texture to the concrete from the nylon that you’re not happy with, sponge off your pumpkins with some water and use 220 grit sandpaper to smooth it out.

-The fun of this DIY is making your concrete pumpkins as ornate or as simple as you choose.
+The fun of this DIY is making the concrete pumpkins as ornate or as simple as you choose.
 Enjoy decorating them.
-Make them a representation of you and your beautiful home.
+Adding faux flowers, berries, and leaves to these pumpkins is a beautiful idea too!
+Make them a reflection of you and your beautiful home.